LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

    - **`InstanceIds`**: Specifies the instance ID to describe details on.

 ![enter image description here](http://127.0.0.1/assets/lab6-1.png)

+Now we can SSH into our instance by accessing `ubuntu@13.61.7.212` and using our generated pem private key.
 ![enter image description here](http://127.0.0.1/assets/lab6-2.png)

 ### [2] Install the Python 3 virtual environment package
 In this step, we will run the following commands to install virtual environment package and grant sudo permissions to bash operations.
 ```
 sudo apt-get update
 sudo apt-get upgrade
 sudo apt-get install python3-venv
 sudo bash
 ```
 1.  **Update and Upgrade System Packages**:
-    -   **`sudo apt-get update`**: Updates the package lists for available or new versions of packages and their dependencies.
+    -   **`update`**: Updates the package lists for available or new versions of packages and their dependencies.
-    -   **`sudo apt-get upgrade`**: Upgrades the installed packages to the latest versions.
+    -   **`upgrade`**: Upgrades the installed packages to the latest versions.
 2.  **Install `python3-venv`**:
     -   **`sudo apt-get install python3-venv`**: Installs the `venv` package for Python 3, which is used to create isolated Python environments.
 3.  **Switch to Superuser Mode**: